jub0t/Mechon/readme.md

 ### Login System

 By default the login system is disabled but you can enable it by changing `LOGIN_REQUIRED=false` to `LOGIN_REQUIRED=true` in your `.env` file.
-Credentials can be set from the panel
+Credentials can be set from the env too.

 ### Final Setup